jcoliz/AzDevice.IoTHubWorker/README.md

 My goal with the IoT Hub Worker is to write all that stuff just once.
 This leaves the application to focus on only the solution-specific work of implementing the telemetry, properties, and commands of a particular interface.

+Ultimately this makes it much faster to bring up a new proof of concept connected to Azure IoT.

 ## How To...

 * [Get Started with Azure IoT](/docs/GettingStarted.md).
 This guide presents the PowerShell-based workflow I use to quickly bring up a new set of services and provision new devices.
 We can create and configure an IoT hub, as well as set up the device provisioning service, in seconds.